Orlando Bloom is using his celebrity to raise awareness for underprivileged children in Africa.

 Bloom also took to Instagram to share photos of his visit, encouraging fans to make donations to UNICEF to help save these children's lives.

-ET caught up with Bloom at UNICEF's 70th Anniversary Event in December, where he opened up about how his "level of compassion" has grown since welcoming his 5-year-old son with ex-wife Miranda Kerr.
+with Bloom at UNICEF's 70th Anniversary Event in December, where he opened up about how his "level of compassion" has grown since welcoming his 5-year-old son with ex-wife Miranda Kerr.

 "Being a father, you know, you kind of have a new sense of responsibility," he said.